Map existing bus service

 Service Area option on the Network Analysis menu

-A new Service Area layer appears in the Contents pane, which contains six sublayers.
+A new Service Area layer appears in the Contents pane.
+It contains six sublayers.

 Service Area layer in the Contents pane with six sublayers